 Can I freeze lemon bars?

 Yes!
 I recommend freezing them individually after baking and slicing.
-Start by flash freezing them by placing them on a rimmed baking sheet with some space in between each bar and freezing for 1-2 hours, until they’re frozen.
-Then, you can wrap them each individually in plastic wrap and store in an airtight container or zip top bag, and take them out individually as you want them.
+Start by flash freezing them.
+Place them on a rimmed baking sheet with some space in between each bar and freezing for 1-2 hours, until they’re frozen.
+Then, you can wrap them each individually in plastic wrap.
+Store in an airtight container or zip top bag, and take them out individually as you want them.
 That way, they won’t freeze together or smush onto the plastic wrap before they’re frozen.

 Easy Meyer Lemon Bars